dmoruzzi/sfq/README.md

    pip install sfq && python -c "from sfq import SFAuth; sf = SFAuth(instance_url='$instanceUrl', client_id='$clientId', refresh_token='$refreshToken'); print(sf.query('$query'))" | jq -r '.records[].Id'
    ```

-## Notes
+## Important Considerations

-- **Authentication**: Make sure your refresh token is kept secure, as it grants access to your Salesforce instance.
+- **Security**: Safeguard your refresh token diligently, as it provides access to your Salesforce environment.
+Avoid sharing or exposing it in unsecured locations.
+- **Efficient Data Retrieval**: The `query` function automatically handles pagination, simplifying record retrieval across large datasets.
+It's recommended to use the `LIMIT` clause in queries to control the volume of data returned.
-- **Tooling API**: You can set the `tooling=True` argument in the `query` method to access the Salesforce Tooling API for more advanced metadata queries.
-This is limited to library usage only.
+- **Advanced Metadata Queries**: Utilize the `tooling=True` option within the `query` function to access the Salesforce Tooling API.
+This option is designed for performing complex metadata operations, enhancing your data management capabilities.